 Maybe a better way to reduce the number of cars heading to the airport would be to improve the (local) public transports so that they become "viable alternatives" to driving??

 As much as possible this public transport should use "off road" fixed infrastructures as buses using the public highway are too easily caught in traffic to be seen as a realistic option.
-Trains, trams, kerb guided buses, monorails, etc. could all fit this requirement.
+Trains, trams, kerb guided trolleybuses, monorails, etc. could all meet this requirement.

 Proper, 24/7, direct links with towns to the west (eg: Slough) would also encourage both travellers and airport employees from these areas to use public transport.